Steps of the eviction process in Oregon:

 The summons and complaint must be served on the tenant by the Clerk of Court, a professional process server or sheriff prior to the hearing through one of the following methods:

-- The Clerk of the Court shall mail a copy to the tenant via certified first-class mail.
+- The Clerk of the Court shall mail a copy to the tenant via certified first-class mail

 - A sheriff may serve a fax of the summons and complaint that was transmitted to them by a trial court administrator.
 A copy of the fax must be attached to the sheriff’s return of service.
-The person sending the fax shall receive confirmation via telephone from the sheriff’s office that their fax machine is available and working properly.

 Step 3: Court Hearing and Judgment